f-fix/dwimsy/README.md

 > **Status:** [ ] `IN PROGRESS` (Milestone 1.6)
 >
-> **Current reality:** There is no `dwimsy test` subcommand yet.
-The repository does contain a pytest/unittest-style test suite under `tests/`, but it is not currently exposed through the `dwimsy` CLI.
+> **Current reality:** `dwimsy test` is an intentionally registered Milestone 1.6 placeholder.
+The implemented in-process runner is available through `--test` and as `python3 -m dwimsy.tests`.

 Runs the built-in unit and integration test suite, supporting custom fixture paths, verbosity levels, and subsystem filters: